Healthdirect Free Australian health advice you can count on.

 What causes endometriosis?

-The causes of endometriosis are not known, but there are some things that put women at greater risk.
+Doctors don't know what causes endometriosis, but there are some things that put you at greater risk:

 • Retrograde menstruation.
-This is when, instead of menstrual (period) blood flowing out of the body as usual, some travels backwards along the fallopian tubes and into the pelvis.
+This is when, instead of menstrual (period) blood flowing out of the vagina, some travels backwards along the fallopian tubes and into the pelvis.
 This blood can contain cells from the endometrium.
-In some women, these endometrial cells stick onto the surfaces of pelvic organs and start growing.
+In some people, these endometrial cells stick onto the surfaces of pelvic organs and start growing.

 • Family history.
-Women who have a close relative with endometriosis are up to 7 to 10 times more likely to develop the condition
+People who have a close relative with endometriosis are up to 7 to 10 times more likely to develop it.

 Illustration showing endometriosis occurring outside of the uterus.